 While there are plenty of game show hosts, these are the five-game show hosts from the 1980s that a lot of viewers recognize, and will always have a special place in our hearts.

-In this list, we will give five iconic game show hosts that started their careers in the 1980s.
+In this list, we will give five iconic game show hosts that were the best the 1980s had to offer:

 After Bill Cullen left The Price Is Right, Bob Barker took over the show.
 Born in Darrington, Washington, he fought during World War II as a fighter pilot for the Navy.
 After the war, he focused on college and got a degree in radio.
 Bob Barker was then invited by Ralph Edwards, the creator of the show Truth & Consequences.